 The sailing activities of the Association are conducted along with The Royal Bombay Yacht Club (RBYC) and the Colaba Sailing Club (CSC) who are our sister clubs.
 The Joint Sailing Committee is chaired by the RBYC Commodore and comprises of qualified helms and boat owners.
 The BSA representative sits on this Committee.
 It is this Committee that mainly guides the sailing activities of the 3 clubs.
 The racing and cruising activities are mostly initiated at Mumbai from the RBYC premises to which the BSA members have access.

-Sailing Program: A comprehensive sailing program is brought out by this Committee at the start of the sailing season in October, It has on offer sailing activities to suit all.
-Be it races, training programs, regattas, day cruises, championships and weekend cruises, there is something for all tastes.
+Sailing Program: A comprehensive sailing program is brought out by this Committee at the start of the sailing season in October, it has on offer sailing activities to suit all.
+Be it racing, training programs, regattas, champsionships, day and weekend cruises, there is something for all appetities.

-Racing: Should you be inclined to try your hand at racing.
-Not a problem.
-We take stark novices and put them on a boat participating in a race and they soon pick up the ropes (literally too).
+Racing: Should you be inclined to try your hand at racing,.not a problem, we take stark novices and put them on a boat participating in a race and they soon pick up the ropes (literally).
 All you need to do is call up Mr. Santosh or Mr. Rajan in the sailing room and tell them to try and book you a berth on a boat that is going racing.
 Then you land up the Yacht Club at the specified hour, dressed in appropriate gear which is shorts, T shirt, sneakers, cap, sun glasses (optional) and water.
 There are some races where the BSA is directly involved.
 These races are from Mumbai to Mandwa and back to Mumbai the next day.
-It involves racing to Mandwa on Saturday afternoon, staying overnight at the BSA Clubhouse where there is catered dinner party and race back Sunday Afternoon.
-Accommodation is provided for all and needs to be booked well in advance, as these races are very popular among the regular sailors.
+It involves racing to Mandwa on Saturday afternoon, staying overnight at the BSA properties where there is catered dinner party and race back Sunday afternoon.
+Accommodation and meals are provided for as part of the race entry fee and needs to be booked well in advance, as these races are very popular among the regular sailors.

 Training program: There are normally two training programs in a sailing season from October to May.
 The first one is held at the start of the season and the second one in January or February.
-This program provides on the water hands-on training and also some classroom backup.
-Member helmsmen take you out so you have one helm to 2 or 3 students on the water.
+This program provides on the water hands-on training and some classroom tutorials.
+Member helmsmen take you out on the water so you have one helm to 2 or 3 students on the boat.
 Kindly check the Sailing Program Document for dates.
 It is available on this website.
 If you want individual attention there are sailors who will take you out and teach you sailing one on one.